 Find out more

-Smart specialisation strategy for Helsinki-Uusimaa Region
+Smart Specialisation Strategy for Helsinki-Uusimaa Region

 Sustainable development goals, ambitious climate targets and a sustainable growth are the basis for our overall research and innovation activities in the region.